imranhsayed/react-hooks/README.md

 > * For Example, we can perform all operations (effects) in one hook `useEffect()`, when we want an operation to be performed on every render.
 In classes we had to do the same operation in both ComponentDidMount and ComponentDidUpdate.

+* Unlike componentDidMount or componentDidUpdate, effects scheduled with useEffect don’t block the browser from updating the screen.
+This makes your app feel more responsive.
 * Sometimes its difficult to break components into smaller ones because the stateful logic is all over the place, making them difficult to test.

 ## Difference between State of a Class Vs Hook?